pirumu/node-pc/QA.md

-Nghiệp vụ
-- load-cell sẽ được tự động đăng ký -> device khi nào.
--  auto register.

-- khi chọn item cần issue/return cần những điều kiện gì và expect kết quả sao.
- - issue:
-    - item type:
-    - [consumable- issue+ rep]
-    - [non- issue + return + rep]: có thể.

- - tìm bin gần nhất. open -> lấy item -> close -> next
- - tx log:
-   - cluster:
-     - bin
-     - <Cluster Name>-<Cabinet Name>, <row>-<bin>.
-     - lưu lại input. state thực tế (lấy thừa / thiếu).
-     - lấy đủ show thành công, lấy thiếu show warning.

-- lấy item - link với bin.
-- calibrationDue + expiryDate: quá hạn k show (issue list).

-- working-order có chức năng gì.
-   - wo: optional. không ảnh hưởng đến flow issue/return/reph.

-- condition để làm gì.
-   - apply cho nhóm [consumable,non-issue], đánh giấu trạng thái cho item.

-Tech:
-- 1 hệ thống chạy có tối đa bao nhiêu item, bin, cabinet, device.
- 1 cabinet -> 20 bin. -> 20 loadcell.
-4 port * 24 -> max 96 loadcells.

-- client giao tiếp hết qua websocket có được không.

-expect:
- - issue.
- - return.
- -
+# Business Logic

+- The load-cell will be automatically registered → linked to a device at a certain point.
+- Auto registration.

+## Issue / Return Flow

+When selecting an item to issue/return, what conditions are required and what results are expected?

+- **Issue:**
+    - Item type:
+        - **Consumable** → issue + replenish
+        - **Non-consumable** → issue + return + replenish (possible)

+## Bin Operation

+- Find the nearest bin → open → take item → close → move to next.

+## Transaction Log

+- **Cluster:**
+    - Bin
+    - `<Cluster Name>-<Cabinet Name>, <row>-<bin>`
+    - Save input and actual state (over-picked / under-picked).
+    - If exact → show **success**, if under-picked → show **warning**.

+## Item Linking

+- Taking an item → link it with the bin.
+- `calibrationDue` + `expiryDate`: if expired → do not show in issue list.

+## Working Order

+- Role: optional.
+- Does not affect issue/return/replenish flow.

+## Condition

+- Applied to group [consumable, non-issue].
+- Marks the item’s state.

+---

+# Technical

+- Maximum capacity of a system:
+    - 1 cabinet → 20 bins → 20 load-cells
+    - 4 ports × 24 → max **96 load-cells**
+- Can the client communicate entirely via **WebSocket**?

+---

+# Expectations

+- Issue
+- Return
+- Replenish